billy-bertrand/My-First-Robot/README.md

 `Potential Improvements`:

-If I could do this over again, I would build a bigger robot.
+If I could do this over again, I would build a bigger robot to perform more tasks.